goromlagche/goromlagche.github.io/_posts/2021-10-31-sql-injection-and-prepared-statements.md

 layout: single
 tags: [rails, postgresql]
 ---
-We will explore how to be safe against sql injection attacks.
+We will explore how to be safe against sql :syringe: attacks.
 Using bound parameters and prepared statements.

 Most of the time when interacting with the database from rails application.
 We use `ActiveRecord` and most of the time we can just use the ORM to generate the sql query.